hithere-at/ivscii/README.md

 ### Linux
 1. Install Python using your package manager
 2. Install FFmpeg using your package manager
+3. Install git using your package manager in case you dont have one installed
 3. Install ncurses using your paclage manager in case you dont have one installed
 3. Install mpv using your package manager (if you plan to use the audio support)
 4. Copy and paste this script below: